Fantasy Football Glossary

 A prepared list of players ranked in order of fantasy value.
 When putting together a cheat sheet, be aware of your league's scoring system and rank your players accordingly.

-A player who returns from a significant injury and re-emerges into a legitimate fantasy starter (i.e. Michael Vick was a "comeback player" in 2010 after his suspension in 2008 and 2009 caused him to miss those seasons).
+A player who returns from a significant injury and re-emerges into a legitimate fantasy starter (i.e. Aaron Rodgers is a "comeback player" candidate in 2014 after his injury in 2013).

 A league that decides to assign its own value to touchdowns, field goals, extra points, etc. For instance, some leagues will give bonus point values for rushing or receiving game milestones.
 This is why it's important to know what type of scoring your league uses when you draft your team.
 NFL.com Fantasy Football 2010 allows you to customize more than 100 scoring settings and features.

 An NFL roster split that shows first-, second- and third-string players.
-For instance, Adrian Peterson is first string at running back on the Vikings' depth chart, and Toby Gerhart is second.
+For instance, Colin Kaepernick is first string at running back on the Niners' depth chart, and Blaine Gabbert is second.
 That's something important to keep in mind when you look at handcuffs (for the explanation of that term, look below).

 Most fantasy football teams are constructed via a draft, where owners take turns picking players for the upcoming season.
 Most drafts orders are constructed through a random drawing or are based on the previous year's results, with the poorest teams drafting first.